9001/copyparty/scripts/pyinstaller/README.md

-builds a fully standalone copyparty.exe compatible with 32bit win7-sp1 and later
+builds copyparty32.exe, fully standalone, compatible with 32bit win7-sp1 and later

 requires a win7 vm which has never been connected to the internet and a host-only network with the linux host at 192.168.123.1

+copyparty.exe is built by a win10-ltsc-2021 vm with similar setup

 first-time setup steps in notes.txt